Kconfig in RIOT

 be followed by the specific value.
 For instance, the ‘samd21’ family symbol is

-named CPU_FAM_SAMD21
+named CPU_FAM_SAMD21.

 In addition, a default value to the corresponding common symbol must be defined.
 The default value must be guarded by the boolean symbol corresponding to the hierarchy.